 Lost Waterfalls of South Eastern Australia

-Over the next couple of weeks i will build a series about Australian waterfalls that have disappeared off modern maps.
+This is an evolving series about Australian waterfalls that have disappeared off modern maps.
 Lost waterfalls: pinched, forgotten, hidden or otherwise misplaced.
 The goal is to add them back to digital maps (together with pathways) using the tools in OpenStreetMap, Trails and Gaia.

 Waterfalls fall off maps for all sorts of strange reasons - but once they do, they start to fade from memory.